Description

 Risk and Exploitability

-The CVSS score is not disclosed, and EPSS is unavailable, so the exact exploitation probability is unknown.
+The CVSS score of 5.5 indicates moderate severity, and the EPSS score is less than 1%, indicating a very low exploitation probability.
 However, the flaw requires the ability to remove a port from a VRF, which generally demands root or equivalent privilege on the local system.
 Therefore the likely attack vector is local, and the primary impact is a system crash that disrupts availability.
 The fix adds RCU synchronization to prevent the stale pointer scenario, and the vulnerability has not yet been observed in the wild, as evidenced by its absence from the CISA KEV catalog.

 Remediation